paperless-ngx/paperless-ngx/docs/administration.md

 Multiple options exist for making backups of your paperless instance, depending on how you installed paperless.

-Before making backups, make sure that paperless is not running.
+Before making a backup, it's probably best to make sure that paperless is not actively consuming documents at that time.

 Options available to any installation of paperless:

 -   Use the [document exporter](#exporter).
 The document exporter exports all your documents, thumbnails, metadata, and database contents to a specific folder.
 You may import your documents and settings into a fresh instance of paperless again or store your documents in another DMS with this export.

-- The document exporter is also able to update an already existing export.
+    The document exporter is also able to update an already existing export.
 Therefore, incremental backups with `rsync` are entirely possible.

 !!! caution